Digital media: Paid Media

+Owned Media

 Owned media refers to digital assets and channels that a company or individual controls and manages.
-This includes websites, social media profiles for example Facebook etc., blogs, and any other content platforms own and operated by the entity.
-An entity refers to the owner or controller of the channel, such as a business or individual managing their online presence.
+This includes websites, social media profiles (e.g., Facebook), blogs, and any other content platforms owned and operated by the entity.
+An entity is the owner or controller of the channel, such as a business or an individual managing their online presence.